UX Cambridge 2018 Recap

 What’s key to developing solid and helpful voice user interfaces shouldn’t come as a surprise to anyone.
 It’s the same relentless focus on people and a solid design process as with any people facing product.
 Only when you understand who is using your product, what they need from it, how they expect it to work, what situation they are in, you can start to figure out how you should build it.

-Letting go of preemptive assumptions and embracing the unknown not only get’s you the right results, it let’s you take on any challenge in any industry.
+Letting go of preemptive assumptions and embracing the unknown not only get’s you the right results, but it also lets you take on any challenge in any industry.
 This has proven true over and over again and allowed us to tackle challenges in everything from finance and insurance, to mobility, VR and now voice.

 I’ll see you, Cambridge!